 21) City Clerk, relative to a proposed agreement with the Los Angeles Parks Foundation for a gift of improvements and maintenance services at the Franklin Canyon Orange Grove.
+Referred to staff for further processing.

 22) Chief Legislative Analyst, forwarding the Legislative Report for the weeks ending May 24, and June 7, 2013.